Your student is earning college credit while still in high school—that’s a big move!

 Under FERPA, college records belong to the student—even if they are under 18.

-If they are new to Dual or Concurrent Enrollment, you’ll need to complete the Dual/Concurrent Enrollment Online Orientation.
-The online modules introduce you to college expectations, academic resources, and strategies for success.
+If they are new to Dual/Concurrent Enrollment, you’ll need to complete the Dual/Concurrent Enrollment Online Orientation.
+Orientation introduces your student to college expectations, academic resources, and strategies for success.

 Tip!
-This is a vital step in getting off to a strong start and setting yourself up for success.
+This is a vital step in getting off to a strong start and setting your student up for success.

 At Mid, we focus on a whole-student approach to learning.
 We understand that each student has individual goals, and therefore each student needs to travel a path that specifically accomplishes those goals.